When to Cancel or Keep Your Dental Appointment

 These standards are in practice every day, regardless of whether there’s a known outbreak of an infectious disease.

-“You probably never think about things like hepatitis, herpes, or HIV when you go to the dentist,” notes Dr. Hollinger.
+“You probably never think about things like hepatitis, herpes, or HIV when you go to the dentist,” notes Dr. Nguyen.
 “And that’s good.
 You don’t worry about that because you know that we go to serious lengths to protect ourselves and you from cross-contamination.
 The same can be said of the coronavirus.
 We know that it can be disinfected, and we know how to disinfect it.”

 Though TRU’s normal standard of care is thorough enough to protect patients from all sorts of pathogens, TRU understands that anxiety is running higher during this pandemic.
 “We’re careful not to overbook, so there aren’t as many people in the waiting room.
-We ask patients to come alone, if possible, and supply masks and gloves to anyone who has a cough or other worrisome symptoms,” says Hollinger.
+We ask patients to come alone, if possible, and supply masks and gloves to anyone who has a cough or other worrisome symptoms,” says Nguyen.
 “Your health and safety is our number one priority.”

 To keep yourself, your family, friends, and community healthy, TRU reminds everyone to embrace good personal hygiene and social distancing habits.